bhardwajRahul/USB-WiFi/home/USB_Ports.md

 - There are problematic USB 3 hub chips and problematic USB drivers.

-- There are USB BIOS / UEFI settings that can cause problems.

 - When in doubt, if you have a USB 2 port, give it a try.
-USB 2 is simply more stable than USB 3 and in most cases, it is fast enough for the use case.
+USB 2 is simply more stable than USB 3 and in most cases, it is fast enough for many use cases.

 - Powered USB hubs and extension cables can be problematic.
 Plug the adapter directly into a port to test if this could be a problem.

 - Some USB subsystems do not provide spec power leaving you in a low power condition.
 I am looking at you RasPi.
+This low power issue is more common with Realtek based USB adapters as Mediatek based adapters tend to use less power.

+- There are USB BIOS / UEFI settings that can cause problems.

 ### Specific BIOS / UEFI settings for USB WiFi adapters